-The section should describe in general terms the expected scope of the proposed water distribution and treatment systems to be used to distribute water from the proposed Project, to provide an understanding of generally how water from the proposed Project will be distributed.
+The section should describe in general terms the expected scope of the potential water distribution and treatment systems to be used to distribute water from the proposed Project, to provide an understanding of generally how water from the proposed Project will be distributed.
 It is noted however, that consideration, assessment and approval for these systems will be sought under appropriate separate processes.

-Assessment of impacts on matters of National Environmental Significance should include the consequential impact of infrastructure required to treat and transport water from the extraction point at Cedar Grove Weir to the connection point with the SEQ Water Grid.
+Assessment of impacts on matters of National Environmental Significance should include the consequential impact of infrastructure required to treat and transport water to the connection point with the SEQ Water Grid's Northern Interconnector Pipeline32.